odinuv/web/articles/html/index.md

 - extensible with other markup ([MathML](https://en.wikipedia.org/wiki/MathML),
 [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)).

-HTML5 standard describes the HTML language itself.
+The HTML5 standard describes the HTML language itself.
 The most important part of that is the allowed hierarchy of elements and their attributes.
 Apart from that, the standard describes main representations of HTML:

-- HTML markup language for writing HTML into text documents,
+- the HTML markup language for writing HTML into text documents,
-- XHTML language (an application of XML) for writing HTML into text documents (also called XML syntax of HTML),
+- the XHTML language (an application of XML) for writing HTML into text documents (also called XML syntax of HTML),
-- HTML Document Object Model for representing HTML in web browser memory.
+- the HTML Document Object Model for representing HTML in web browser memory.

-The three representations are [not entirely equivalent](https://www.w3.org/TR/2016/REC-html51-20161101/introduction.html#html-vs-xhtml) but for most practical work you don't need to worry to o much about this.
+The three representations are [not entirely equivalent](https://www.w3.org/TR/2016/REC-html51-20161101/introduction.html#html-vs-xhtml) but for most practical work you don't need to worry too much about this.
 I suggest you use the HTML markup language over the XHTML markup language.
 If you use the XHTML langauge, you have to set [MIME type](https://en.wikipedia.org/wiki/Media_type) to `application/xhtml+xml` and be prepared that a malformed document won't be displayed.